pexavc/LemmyKit/README.md

 ## Swift Interface API

-> Currently supported requests in the Swift interface.
-Will be updated periodically.
+> Lots of the main interactions have been implemented. `Lemmy.swift` for reference.

 ### Auth/Registration